arielrazon/bamazon/README.md

 ## What is Bamazon

-Bamazon is a CLI-based purchasing app that integrates with MySQL, allowing customers to order products based on IDs
+Bamazon is a CLI-based purchasing app that integrates with MySQL, allowing customers to order products based on IDs.
+This app utilizes Inquirer and Node.JS

 ## Usage